We've put together a little guide to show you exactly what you're volunteer will be up to and what is expected of them.

 Depending on which one of our ILP countries your volunteer chose to serve in, they may teach in the morning/afternoon in a school or in the evening as an after school program (or possibly a little of both).
 They will also spend a little time during the week creating and getting ready for their lesson plans.

 They will always have their weekends off, plus vacation days through out the semester — more on that later!

 Having Fun During Free Time

-When your volunteer is not teaching (or serving the kids if they volunteer at the Romanian orphanage) they will have free time to use as they wish as long as it's within the rules -- more on that later.
+When your volunteer is not teaching (or serving the kids if they volunteer at the Romanian orphanage) they will have free time to use as they wish as long as it's within the rules (keep reading for those).
 What they do during their free time is really up to the volunteers!

 We do require that volunteers are in groups of at least 2 or 3 while out exploring.

 All parents hope they raise their kids to be good, independent and strong adults.
 If your child has decided to go abroad and volunteer for a semester, they're definitely on the right track for the first one.
 Becoming independent and strong are side affects of a semester abroad.
 ILP is not a program that plans out every detail for our volunteers.
 It's kind of half and half: we set up part of their experience by providing the housing and the teaching schedule (and a few other things) but our volunteers are responsible for creating their overall experience.

 They will be learning to get around a new city (usually using public transportation), communicating with people that don't speak the same language and learning to deal with the uncomfortable situations on their own.
 It's a group-centric experience that relies on adventurous, self-motivated, and independent travelers who are looking to get the most out of their semester abroad.
 If your volunteer would do better where vacations are planned for them, their weekends are scheduled out, and free evenings are filled with planned dinners or devotionals, there are other programs more like that.